 '''

-no_ssh_fingerprints: <true/false>
+no_ssh_fingerprints: true

+--- Example2 ---

-authkey_hash: <hash type>
+authkey_hash: sha512

 '''

-1.8.48 SSH Import Id
+1.10.48 SSH Import ID

-Summary: import SSH id
+Summary: Import SSH id

 This module imports SSH keys from either a public keyserver, usually launchpad or github using ssh-import-id.
 Keys are referenced by the username they are associated with on the keyserver.
 The keyserver can be specified by prepending either lp: for launchpad or gh: for github to the username.